 1. What is an Asset Management Company?

-A fund house decides when, where and how to invest money collected from individual investors.
-Its decisions will be in line with their declared investment goals.
-There are many asset classes like equities, stocks, shares, bonds, securities and cash equivalents among others.
+In simple words, an Asset Management Company manages money collected from diverse investors.
+A fund house decides when, where and how to invest this money.
+Its decisions will be in line with their stated investment goals.
+So, they choose to invest in asset classes like equities, stocks, shares, bonds, securities, and cash equivalents accordingly.

-The fund manager decides whether to put the money in equities or debts or money market instruments like FDs, after carefully evaluating various metrics like market risks, industry risks etc. For instance, a debt fund invests mostly in bonds and government securities to keep the risks minimal.
-The main objective of any fund management firm makes sharp and lucrative investment decisions that will give investors maximum returns.
+The fund manager first evaluates various metrics like market risks, industry risks etc. and then make a decision that can meet their investment goals.
+For instance, a debt fund invests mostly in bonds and government securities to keep the risks minimal.
+But an equity fund mainly focuses on equities (shares) of companies.
+The ultimate aim here is to make profitable investment decisions that will give investors maximum returns.

 2. How does an AMC manage the funds?